Lijp411/City-BIS/README.md

   ```

 ## Building Semantic Segmentation
-  You can try the fast and efficient building points segmentation via VPBE-Net.
+  You can try the building points segmentation via VPBE-Net.
 The codes of data preprocessing and network training have been released!
   First, please collate the data into a form consistent with S3DIS and place them to ./data.

 ## Building Instance Extraction